-How To Check if your Phone is Unlocked
+How To Check If Your Phone is Unlocked

-While it certainly made sense that a carrier would want to lock down the features of their specific models, it made reselling or refurbishing smartphones a difficult process for anyone who wasn’t a high-level tech genius, resulting in tons of smartphone waste.
+While it certainly made sense that a carrier would want to lock down the features of their specific models, it made reselling or refurbishing smartphones a complicated process for anyone who wasn’t a high-level tech genius, resulting in tons of smartphone waste.

 How Do I Know If My Phone Is Unlocked?

-Is my iPhone Unlocked?
+Is My iPhone Unlocked?

-Alternatively, you can simply power down your phone, place the new SIM card for your new carrier into the SIM tray on the side of the iPhone, then power the device back on.
+Alternatively, you can power down your phone, place a new SIM card (for your new carrier) into the SIM tray on the side of the iPhone, then power the device back on.